LukasKnuth/lknuth.dev/content/writings/dangerously_typed.md

     yay!

 Since I run the code on Node exclusively, I can use the transpiled ES6 code just fine (as long as I don't use any [unsupported features](http://node.green/)).
 If you want to use this in a browser, you can run it through [Babel](https://babeljs.io/) to get compatible JavaScript.
 However, this adds another step to your build-process.

-The choice is yours.
-If you know any other workarounds for this, feel free to share them in the comments below!

 ## Conclusion